fahmigutawan/Ngikut-Jetpack-Component/README.md

 ### 2. Setup Ngikut to Your Dependency

--   After succesfully including Jitpack, right now you able to implement `Cisu` in your project.
+-   After succesfully including Jitpack, not you can implement `Ngikut` in your project.

     Add this to your `build.gradle` (app scope) :
     ```gradle